dssg-berlin/web-tracking-analytics/README.md

 ### Collaboration
 * Working locally
-* Working with the Cloud Application of your choice
+* Working with the Cloud Application of your Choice

 ### Results
 * Presentation, Slides, Charts